Battle of Haengju: Aftermath

 Aside from the defeat, the Japanese situation became even more tenuous after Zha Dashou led a small group of raiders to Hanseong, burning more than 6,500 tons of grain.
 This left the Japanese with less than a month of provisions.

 After several negotiations with Shen Weijing, the Japanese abandoned Hanseong on 17 May 1593.
 What Li Rusong and Song Yingchang witnessed upon entering the city was a people who "looked like ghosts."

+Legacy

+The battle is celebrated today as one of the three most decisive Korean victories (the other two being the 1592 Battle of Hansan Island and the siege of Jinju).
+Today, the site of Haengjusanseong has a memorial built to honor Gwon Yul.